 with a talk by the artist will take place on Wednesday, October 9 from 4-6 p.m. in the gallery, on the second floor of TWU’s Reimer Student Centre.

 Taken from two separate series, Auxier’s works explore God’s influence and conversational presence in human life.
 In

-In Self Interpreting Life, Auxier started with the 1899 four-volume set of the Self Interpreting Bible.
-“I was inspired by the suggestive title,” Auxier says, “and turned the bibles into a visual commentary on the increasing rejection of scripture as a text of reliable truth or as reflecting God’s incarnational and redemptive actions.”
+Self Interpreting Life, Auxier started with the 1899 four-volume set of the Self Interpreting Bible.
+"I was inspired by the suggestive title," Auxier says, "and turned the bibles into a visual commentary on the increasing rejection of scripture as a text of reliable truth or as reflecting God’s incarnational and redemptive actions.”

-The paintings of Tangles and Glory are a visual retelling of 2 Corinthians chapter 12—that Christ’s power is made perfect in weakness, and weakness can be a resting place of God’s glory.
+The paintings of Tangles and Glory are a visual retelling of the staggering message of 2 Corinthians chapter 12—that Christ’s power is made perfect in weakness, and weakness can be a resting place of God’s glory.
 Auxier’s paintings explore the beauty found in discarded nature or bits of yarn: “These objects evoke metaphors of human weakness being used for extraordinary displays of God’s glory,” says Auxier.
 “The layers, as they become obscured, changed, or sanded off, mirror the way God’s word becomes living in every breath of a life lived on earth.”